-Foot problems can cause a range of symptoms, including:
+Foot problems can cause a range of symptoms including pain, swelling and limping.

 What causes foot problems?

-Foot problems are fairly common and can be caused by injury or normal wear and tear.
+Foot problems are fairly common and can be caused by injury or normal age-related changes.
 It may also be due to a flare-up of an existing problem.

-As you get older, normal wear and tear can cause your foot problem to flare-up now and again, often for no reason.
+As you get older, normal age-related changes can cause your foot problem to flare-up now and again, often for no reason.

 Can this cause problems anywhere else?